by Wyn Hilty

-Oh, please become Sweeney Todd, oh, please become the demon barber of Fleet Street ...
+Oh, please become Sweeney Todd, oh, please please become the demon barber of Fleet Street, c'mon, right now ...

 Sweeney Todd: The Demon Barber of Fleet Street is a musical by Stephen Sondheim that was first produced on Broadway in 1979.
 Todd is a decent barber who was unjustly imprisoned for years after a corrupt judge developed a hankering for his wife.
 Driven mad by his confinement and the death of his wife, Todd vows vengeance on the judge and ultimately on the world.
 He takes to cutting patrons’ throats with his straight razor, and his downstairs neighbor, Mrs. Lovett, puts the resulting corpses to good use in her meat pie shop.
 Mrs. Lovett became a signature role for actress Angela Lansbury, who originated the part on Broadway.
 In 2007 Tim Burton directed a film version starring Johnny Depp as Sweeney and Helena Bonham Carter as Mrs. Lovett.

 Have you seen Andalusian Dog?

 Un chien andalou (An Andalusian Dog) is a 17-minute film from 1929, made by masters of surrealism Salvador Dali and Luis Buñuel.
 One of the most famous shots in the movie (which also includes scenes of severed hands, grand pianos, dead donkeys, live priests, and ants) is a horrifying close-up of a woman’s eyeball being sliced open with a razor.
 (Buñuel said in a mid-1970s interview that he used a dead calf’s eye.)

 [Sung.]
 I have often walked down this street before ...